 Detail Forecast Actual

-Teaching £14,000 £17140
+Teaching £12,270

-Targeted Academic support: £4,122 £7472
+Targeted Academic support: £8,000

-Wider strategies (for example, related to attendance, behaviour, wellbeing) £5,839 £5267
+Wider strategies (for example, related to attendance, behaviour, wellbeing) £6,000

-Total: £23,961 £29,879
+Total: £26,270

-Carry forward to 2023-24 £0
+Carry forward to 2024-25:

-Intended outcome

-entitled to PPG

-Quantify and narrow outcomes across the curriculum for children

-GLOD

-Improved outcomes in GLOD including PP children (x2) 100% achieves except in Literacy 50% (1/2) achieved.

-Phonics

-• Phonics annually PP children 100% in year 1 / 100% in year 2

-Reading: KS1

-PP= 100% EXS or above

-Success criteria

-- Children entitled to PPG to achieve in line with or above national expectations for GLD

-- Children entitled to PPG

-to achieve in line or

-above the national

-average expected

-standard in Phonics

-annually 100% in year 2 /

-100% in year 1

-- Children entitled to PPG to achieve in line or above the national average progress scores in KS1 Reading annually

-- Children entitled to PPG to achieve in line or above the national average progress scores in KS1 writing annually.

-- Children entitled to PPG to achieve in line or above the national average progress scores in KS1 maths annually.

-PP 1/6 achieved GDS-17%

-Maths:KS1

-PP= 5/6 83%

-PP Progress EYFS: internal tracking

-PP Progress KS1: internal tracking

-8% no data- late entry

-2. Increase capacity to support social, emotional, and mental health wellbeing for children entitled to PPG

-Highlighted FUEL/ PP/ Foodbank on Website/ through letters home To staff

-Affordable school initiative in Sept (HUB OBJECTIVE)

-PSHE curriculum

-Playtime experiences

-#Learning is Fun

-- Improvement of identified social and emotional issues for PPG children by at least 80% over the duration of targeted ELSA interventions. - Enhanced focus on empathy demonstrable through improvements to PSHE and the wider curriculum. - All children to have correct school uniform and PE kits (provided by

-7/14 PP children have accessed ELSA in 2023-24 and 100% of them have been identified as having a positive impact.

-School uniform sales/ Uniform Incentive have been attended by staff at weekends and one PP family have had specific uniform purchased for them due to sensory issues and issues at home.

-We have a uniform rail which is free to access for all parents.

-- school from retained storage if necessary). - School to liaise with home to ensure correct equipment and uniform and intervene where necessary. - Casting the wider net to support families that are struggling due to cost of living crisis

-2. Improved cultural capital and life experience for all children entitled to PPG

-PPG afternoons for cooking, bikes, music tuition

-Trips to Westonbirt (EYFS), Farmer Gow's (Year 1), the seaside (Clevedon-Year 2)

-Visit to the local library, church, Chinese restaurant

-All children in Year 2 have had swimming lessons.

-Year 2 visits to the theatre, Steam museum

-Theatre, drumming and dance groups have visited school as well as Jonathon's Jungle roadshow, the local beekeepers, Fox and Burrows (local environmental group), Singing workshops, who didn't want to take part so was given responsibility for sound effects (a sound technician in the making!)

-All children have been given the opportunity to perform- Harvest, nativity, choir concert whole school production including one PP child

-- All children to attend at least one school trip per year - All children to experience specialist visitors in school - Music lessons to be made available for targeted pupils entitled to PPG - Leisure activities are made accessible to targeted children entitled to PPG

-After school sports club and choir for all pupil but priority access for PP children.

-Yoga and outdoor learning sessions for all children.

-4. Children to be able to communicate their needs and access the curriculum in line with their peers

-Attended supporting early language course - to be completed in Nov.
-Action plan and SIP priority for 2023-23 as we have a cohort with a large no SpaL needs

-Identified a speech/ language / communication team for September.
-TA employed specifically for SPLC intervention and new teacher with SP&LC expertise.

-SEN: Progress EYFS

-KS1 SEN Progress

-5. Attendance for children entitled to PPG to be increasingly in line with their peers.

-Evidence that children are assessed on entry to reception to identify those requiring specialist support - evidence of impact of interventions in making progress through SEN Passport and tracking document.

-Overall absence rate for children entitled to PPG to be no more than 3% lower than their peers.

-All pupils 95% PP 91.7% = 3.3% difference in line with our goal.
+Intended outcome Success criteria Quantify and narrow outcomes across the curriculum for children entitled to PPG with a particular focus on writing in 2023-24.
+Children entitled to PPG to achieve in line with or above national expectations for GLD Children entitled to PPG to achieve in line or above the national average expected standard in Phonics annually 100% in year 2 / 100% in year 1 Children entitled to PPG to achieve in line or above the national average progress scores in KS1 Reading annually Children entitled to PPG to achieve in line or above the national average progress scores in KS1 writing annually.
+Children entitled to PPG to achieve in line or above the national average progress scores in KS1 maths annually.
+2. Increase capacity to support social, emotional, and mental health wellbeing for children entitled to PPG Improvement of identified social and emotional issues for PPG children by at least 80% over the duration of Affordable school initiative in Sept 2023 (HUB OBJECTIVE) to enhance the offer for all families and pupils at WBIS. targeted ELSA interventions.
+Enhanced focus on empathy demonstrable through improvements to PSHE and the wider curriculum.
+All children to have correct school uniform and PE kits (provided by school from retained storage if necessary).
+School to liaise with home to ensure correct equipment and uniform and intervene where necessary.
+Casting the wider net to support families that are struggling due to cost of living crisis Improved cultural capital and life experience for all children entitled to PPG.
+All children to attend at least one school trip per year Ensure trips are affordable and find strategies to support families so that the children continue to have the experiences we want to offer.
+All children to experience specialist visitors in school Survey parents re trips/ experiences and costs Music lessons to be made available for targeted pupils entitled to PPG MusicCookingSporting events Leisure activities are made accessible to targeted children entitled to PPG Life skills such as cooking are accessible to targeted children entitled to PPG.
+3. Children to be able to communicate their needs and access the curriculum in line with their peers.
+SIP objective to focus on Early Language.
+CPD Specialist SALT TA EAL support TA Evidence that children are assessed on entry to reception to identify those requiring specialist support evidence of impact of interventions in making progress through SEN Passport and tracking document.
+Language development is a focus for all children 4.
+Attendance for children entitled to PPG to be increasingly in line with their peers.
+Attendance monitoring EWO meetings Overall absence rate for children entitled to PPG to be no more than 3% lower than their peers.

-Activity in this academic year (Sept 2021 - Sept 2022) This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year (Sept 2023 - Sept 2024)

+This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.